richard-imaoka/akka/akka-docs/src/main/paradox/futures.md

 ## Introduction

-In the Scala Standard Library, a [Future](http://en.wikipedia.org/wiki/Futures_and_promises) is a data structure used to retrieve the result of some concurrent operation.
-This result can be accessed synchronously (blocking) or asynchronously (non-blocking).
+In the Scala Standard Library, a [Future](https://docs.scala-lang.org/overviews/core/futures.html) is a data structure used to retrieve the result of some concurrent operation.

 @@@ div { .group-java }